 Upline Protocol Select the protocol you are planning to use.
-Setting the upline protocol (upline to the Model 200 Controller) to SNA forces the JANUS device to use the SNA 5250 Terminal Session Manager (TSM) on the Model 200 Controller for communicating with the host.
-Setting the protocol to TELNET forces the client to use the Telnet TSM to communicate via TCP/IP to the host.
+Setting the upline protocol (upline to the Model 200 Controller) to SNA forces the JANUS device to use the SNA 3270 or 5250 Terminal Session Manager (TSM) on the Model 200 Controller for communicating with the host.
+Setting the protocol to Telnet forces the client to use the Telnet TSM to communicate via TCP/IP to the host.
 Both TSM components reside on the Model 200 Controller and are transparent to the terminal emulation user.
+The default is Telnet.